BenBraniff/BenBraniff/README.md

-## Hi there 👋
-Current Oakland University Student majoring in Computer Science aspiring to be a Software Engineer.
-Hobbies include weight lifting, Basketballs, friends.

-I’m currently working on making our fitness webapp into a mobile app, as well as a life calander where each tile thats filled is a week of your life.

 <h1 align="center">Hi 👋, I'm Benjamin Braniff</h1>
 <h3 align="center">Current 3rd year Oakland University Student majoring in Computer Science seeking a Software Development Internship for summer 2025.
-Enjoy, and have experience with, frontend development with ReactJS, but I’m open to learning new things.</h3>
+Enjoy, and have experience with, frontend development with ReactJS, but I’m open to learning new things.I’m currently working on making our fitness webapp into a mobile app, as well as a life calander where each tile thats filled is a week of your life.
+My Hobbies include weight lifting, Basketballs, hanging out with my friends.</h3>

 - 🔭 I’m currently working on [Fitness-Pal-Pro](https://github.com/AlexMerlo1/Fitness-Pal-Pro)